 8. “Social Casualty” from 5 Seconds of Summer (2014)

 Next on the list is “Social Casualty,” which samples the famous guitar riff from Fall Out Boy’s hit, “Sugar, We’re Going Down.”
 This track depicts social nonconformity and bohemianism among youth, and it was included as a bonus track on the self-titled album.
 While “Social Casualty” isn’t achingly neglected, it still doesn’t stick out to casual followers of the band.
 While it does wear other influences on its sleeve (also see: All Time Low’s “Me Without You,”) “Social Casualty” is still an entertaining deep cut!

 7. “The Space Between a Rock and a Hard Place (Catch-22)” from Sounds Good, Feels Good (2015)

 Probably their longest song title, right?
 Nonetheless, this track is killer!
 “The Space Between a Rock and a Hard Place” was included on SGFG as a Target exclusive bonus track, which is why it’s mostly overlooked.
 (Like, seriously overlooked.
-I can’t even find decent audio of it online anymore.)
+I struggled to even find decent audio of it online.)
 But this song is some solid pop rock!
 The explosive, harmonious chorus complements the building verses, and I’d personally love to hear this live!

 6. “18” from 5 Seconds of Summer (2014)